Loading...

 So, having added a new authentication method, you must enable it for any connector endpoints that you might want to use with instances that are added using this authentication method.

-If you'd like more detailed information about how OAuth 2 client credentials authentication works, there's some great background information on the Postman website.
+If you'd like more detailed information about how Token authentication works, there's some great background information on the Postman website.

 You can install any of these for comparison.